Cheap winter getaways

 In the Upper Peninsula of Michigan, Porcupine Mountains Wilderness State Park has everything you need for great snowshoeing — 100 miles of trails, guaranteed snow and a cheap place to stay.

-four year-round yurts, which have wood stoves but no running water.
+get to its four year-round yurts, which have wood stoves but no

 Decorating a Victorian B&B in Milwaukee